im-a-kookie/Find-a-Word/README.md

 A really simple console application for making word search puzzles that increase difficulty by using limited numbers of letters.
 There may be bugs, as this is a proof of concept that has not been rigorously tested.

 Simple command line usage, with an inbuilt utility for choosing words from an included dictionary.
 Inspired by a social media post lamenting the difficulty of creating such puzzles for a spouse.
+The algorithm is an absolute mess, I hacked it out in about 30 minutes.
+Modularity and Readability both leave much to be desired.

 An example puzzle can be found [here](FindaWord/Resources/Puzzle.png).